Falmouth, Jamaica Travel Guide | History, River, Lagoon, Cruise Port & Coast

 Falmouth, Jamaica

-Historic Town Known for one of the Caribbean’s best-preserved Georgian townscapes.
+Historic Core Known for one of Jamaica’s most recognizable Georgian town centers.

-• Walk through one of Jamaica’s most historic towns.
+• To explore one of Jamaica’s most historic towns.

-• Visit nearby highlights such as the Luminous Lagoon and Martha Brae River.
+• To visit natural highlights such as the Luminous Lagoon and Martha Brae River.

 History and cultural character